ninject/Ninject.Extensions.NamedScope/readme.txt

 This extension allows that bindings can define scopes.
 All dependencies can now define that they want to use this instance as their scope.

 E.g. An object A has two dependencies B1 and B2.
-B1 and B2 themseves have a dependency C. Both want to use the same instance.
+B1 and B2 themselves have a dependency C. Both want to use the same instance.
 In this case the bidings can be defined like this: const string ScopeName = "SomeUniqueScpoeName";
-  Bind<A>().ToSelf().DefinesScope(ScopeName);
+  Bind<A>().ToSelf().DefinesNamedScope(ScopeName);
   Bind<B1>().ToSelf();
   Bind<B2>().ToSelf();
   Bind<C>().ToSelf().InNamedScope(ScopeName);